 - On the ladder – we make sure our crew has comprehensive safety training on how to use ladders including, making sure the ladder is secure and can’t be easily moved by wind, other people, or equipment.
 It’s essential to have the ladder on stable and level surfaces.
 Also, all equipment needs to be checked periodically to ensure it is undamaged and remains safe.

 - Site Specific Safety Plan – First priority on every new and reroof project for Nations Roof is to have a written site specific safety plan.
 This document identifies potential hazards and how to minimize them.
 It also contains the contact information and location of the nearest hospital and emergency services that may be required in case of an incident.

-Whether it’s on the way to the job, on the roof, or leaving the site – at Nations Roof, our crew knows how to remain safe and protect others as well.
+Whether it’s on the way to the job, on the roof, or leaving the site – at Nations Roof, our crew knows how to remain safe and protect others.

 Fall Protection – Railings & PPE

-In the commercial roofing industry, preparing in case of a fall is paramount, and that’s where 100% retractable lifelines and temporary guardrails come in.
+Preparing in case of a fall is paramount in the commercial roofing industry, and that’s where 100% retractable lifelines and temporary guardrails come in.
 A significant advantage of retractable lines is they don’t drag on the ground.
 They stay cleaner, have less wear, and last longer.
 Plus, there’s less chance of someone tripping on them.
 And with temporary guardrails, it’s easy to secure an area quickly, so no accidents happen.

-Although adding extra fall-protection equipment can be costly, overall, it pays off because of fewer injuries and claims.
+Although adding extra fall protection equipment can be costly, it pays off because of fewer injuries and claims.
 When Nations Roof increased our railings and PPE, we saw our claims decrease by a whopping 25%!
-Plus, our crew is confident that we take their safety seriously, and we care about them.
+Plus, our crew is confident that we take their safety seriously and care about them.

 Safety Meetings from A to Z